-2 As the Consultant, CJI presents a draft report covering the previous 12 months to the Parties by July 23 of each year.
+&lt;sup>2 As the Consultant, CJI presents a draft report to the Parties covering the previous 12 months.
 According to SA V.A.9, the Parties then have 30 days to serve each other and the Consultant with any objections to the Draft Report.
 The Consultant then has 30 days to make revisions based on the objections.

-1 Throughout this report we refer to the "Defendants" as the collective of the entities named.
+&lt;sup>1 Throughout this report we refer to the "Defendants" as the collective of the entities named.
 Our use of this word is intended to be inclusive of the MPD, the FPC, and City of Milwaukee leadership, which we understand to be the Office of the Mayor and the Common Council.
 We refer to the City of Milwaukee or the City in some instances where it is appropriate.